Quicr/quicr-protocol-spec/moq-arch.md

 * Names should be efficiently converted to cache friendly datatypes ( like Keys in CDN caches) for storage and lookup purposes.
 * Names should enable data lookup at the relays based on partial as well as whole names.

 Once a named object is created, the content inside the named object can never be changed.

+Objects have an expirty time after which they should be discarded by caches.

+Objects have an priority that the relays and clients can use to sequence which object to send first.

 ## Name Discovery